Kristína Kučová: 2019–23: First WTA 125 title, maiden WTA Tour final, retirement

 In July 2021, she reached her first WTA 250 final, at the Poland Open, but lost to Maryna Zanevska.

 At the 2021 US Open, Kučová qualified for the first time in five years, after entering the main draw as lucky loser, and won her first match at this major against Ann Li.
 She lost to 12th seed Simona Halep in the second round.

 In January 2023, she entered the Australian Open using protected ranking, losing in the first round to qualifier Diana Shnaider in straight sets.

+Kučová retired from professional tennis in October 2023, with her final appearance being at the 2023 Jasmin Open.

-Performance timelines
+Performance timeline

 Only main-draw results in WTA Tour, Grand Slam tournaments, Fed Cup/Billie Jean King Cup and Olympic Games are included in win–loss records.